Title: | Minimalist Async Evaluation Framework for R |

 The simplest use of SSH is to execute the daemon launch command on a remote machine, for it to dial back to the host / dispatcher URL.

 It is assumed that SSH key-based authentication is already in place.
-The relevant port on the host must also be open to inbound connections from the remote machine.
+The relevant port on the host must also be open to inbound connections from the remote machine, and is hence suitable for use within trusted networks.

 Use of SSH tunnelling provides a convenient way to launch remote daemons without requiring the remote machine to be able to access the host.
 Often firewall configurations or security policies may prevent opening a port to accept outside connections.

 In these cases SSH tunnelling offers a solution by creating a tunnel once the initial SSH connection is made.
-For simplicity, this SSH tunnelling implementation uses the same port on both the side of the host and that of the daemon.
-SSH key-based authentication must also already be in place.
+For simplicity, this SSH tunnelling implementation uses the same port on both host and daemon.
+SSH key-based authentication must already be in place, but no other configuration is required.

 Returns a serialization configuration, which may be set to perform custom serialization and unserialization of normally non-exportable reference objects, allowing these to be used seamlessly between different R sessions.
 This feature utilises the 'refhook' system of R native serialization.
 Once set, the functions apply to all mirai requests for a specific compute profile.